-The Orto Botanico, located on the eastern slope of the Janiculum Hill, is a huge botanical park with thousands of plant varieties, a historic greenhouse, a massive stairway, and two fountains that was established in the 19th century.
+The Orto Botanico, located on the eastern slope of Janiculum Hill, is a huge botanical park with thousands of plant varieties, a historic greenhouse, a massive stairway, and two fountains that were established in the 19th century.
 However, keep in mind that the botanical garden is not accessible from Janiculum Hill.
 The primary entrance is at the Corsini Palace, at the foot of the hill.

 Locals frequently visit this hill for a stroll or hike to the summit, where there are some activities for children, including a puppet theatre, and visitors can take in the breathtaking views from above.
 You can wander along the Janiculum Promenade or Hero’s Park (Parco degli Eroi), which honours the 84 partisans who battled and died in 1849 to protect the Roman Republic from the French invasion.

-Just keep in mind that a cannon shell has been fired from the Janiculum Hill every day since 1904.
+Just keep in mind that a cannon shell has been fired from Janiculum Hill every day since 1904.
 Of course, it’s blank, and its purpose is to help you keep track of time.

 Make a Wish at St. Mary’s In Trastevere

 One of Rome’s oldest churches is the Basilica of Santa Maria in Trastevere.
 The church’s construction goes back to the 340s.
 Large portions of important mosaics by Pietro Cavallini from the late 13th century can be seen throughout the church.

 The outside of the church, including the 12th-century bell tower, is covered in magnificent golden mosaics.
 The building’s interior is split into three naves by columns from Caracalla’s Baths.